konklone/rubedo/README.md

 # Not Maintained

-This project is not maintained.
+This project is incredibly old, and not maintained.

 ## Using Rubedo